+General Remarks

-General Remarks Generally, the subjects were found to be in a fair condition with regards to age and style of construction.
-No obvious significant defects which would affect valuation or mortgage lending security were in evidence.
-The outer walls are of a form of non traditional construction more commonly known as No-Fines concrete.
-This is a form of solid concrete construction, lined internally and rendered externally.
-The property has been altered with the addition of external wall insulation.
+In general the property was found to be in fair condition having regard to age and style of construction.
+No obvious significant defects which would affect the value or security were in evidence.

+There outer walls appear to be of a non traditional construction type more commonly known as 'No fines concrete'.

+There appears to have been alterations to the roof space with the installation of a 'Velux' style skylight window.
 It is assumed all necessary Local Authority and other consents have been obtained for alterations and the appropriate documentation, including Building Warrants and Completion Certificates issued.
 If any works did not require consent then it is assumed they meet the standards required by the Building Regulations or are exempt.
-Essential Repairs None apparent.
-Estimated cost of essential repairs £ Retention recommended?
-Yes X No Amount £